 INTRODUCTION The specialty of Pediatric Gastroenterology developed as a Sub-Specialization of Pediatrics and is predominantly concerned with the care of pediatric patients with gastrointestinal problems.
 It is a branch of Pediatrics concerned with prevention, investigation and therapy of and research into diseases involving gastrointestinal disorders.

-PROGRAMME GOAL

-To prepare pediatric gastroenterologists who would be able to meet and respond to the changing healthcare needs and expectations of the society.
+PROGRAMME GOALo prepare pediatric gastroenterologists who would be able to meet and respond to the changing healthcare needs and expectations of the society.

 To develop pediatric gastroenterologists who posses knowledge, skills and attitudes that will ensure that they are competent to practice gastroenterology safely and effectively.